JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_04/interaction.md

 | MATLAB      | [MATLAB.jl](https://github.com/JuliaInterop/MATLAB.jl)     | [Mex.jl](https://github.com/jebej/Mex.jl/)                                          |
 | Java        | [JavaCall.jl](https://github.com/JuliaInterop/JavaCall.jl) | [JuliaCaller](https://github.com/jbytecode/juliacaller)                             |

-Moreover, there are other Julia packages that provide Julia interface for some well-known libraries from other languages.
-As an example, we can mention ScikitLear.jl which provides an interface for the [scikit-learn](https://scikit-learn.org/stable/) library from Python or the [RDatasets.jl](https://github.com/JuliaStats/RDatasets.jls) that provides an easy way to load famous R datasets.
+Moreover, other Julia packages provide Julia interface for some well-known libraries from other languages.
+As an example, we can mention [ScikitLear.jl](https://github.com/cstjean/ScikitLearn.jl), which provides an interface for the [scikit-learn](https://scikit-learn.org/stable/) library from Python or the [RDatasets.jl](https://github.com/JuliaStats/RDatasets.jls) that provides an easy way to load famous R datasets.

 ## RCall.jl

 The [RCall.jl](https://github.com/JuliaInterop/RCall.jl) package provides an interface for calling R functions from Julia and passing data between these two languages.
-The package provides an interactive REPL for the R language that can be accessed from the Julia REPL by typing `$` symbol.
-As a consequence, it is possible to easily switch between these languages and use functionality provided by both languages simultaneously.
+The package provides an interactive REPL for the R language that can be accessed from the Julia REPL by typing the `$` symbol.
+Consequently, it is possible to easily switch between these languages and use functionality provided by both languages simultaneously.

 ```julia
 julia> using RCall, RDatasets